Italy's neighbours act to curb spread of coronavirus

 "Our goal remains to contain the coronavirus as long as and as well as possible to prevent more people falling ill and thus buy time until there is an effective therapy against the virus," said the governor of Tyrol province, Guenther Platter.
 Carinthia province said it would conduct "fever checks" at the border, while the Red Cross had begun mobile throat swabs by specially trained medics.

+Slovenia will start health checks at the Ljubljana airport and is preparing to do so at the Italian border, Health Minister Ales Sabeder said.
+He did not say when they would start.
+Croatia said people arriving from the areas mostly affected -- including northern Italy, South Korea, China, and Iran -- would have to go into quarantine for 14 days.

-Switzerland has reported 312 confirmed cases of the COVID-19 and two deaths.
-Austria has reported 131 confirmed cases.
-Austria's state rail operator, OeBB, said staff now get off at the border with Italy instead of going to the final destination, and the same applies to Italian trains heading north.
+In the French ski resort of Montgenevre, close to the border with Italy, the number of visitors were normal at the weekend.
+Local officials did not plan any specific measures for the moment.
+Austria's state rail operator, OeBB, said staff now get off at the border with Italy instead of going to the final destination.
+The same applies to Italian trains heading north.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)